-Automation of protein expression and purification, crystallization, data collection and structure determination, and model building will continue, driven by the need for highthroughput crystallography as part of structural genomics projects and drug discovery.
-A decade of large-scale structure determination of proteins has had a major impact on technological advances that have clearly benefited traditional structural biology projects.
-However, the expectation that one may have had regarding potential outcomes of the PSI, namely that function could be gleaned from structure alone, has not been fulfilled in most cases (Chandonia and Brenner, 2006; Terwilliger et al., 2009).
+Automation of protein expression and purification, crystallization, data collection and structure determination, and model building will continue, initiated and driven by the need for high-throughput crystallography as part of structural genomics projects and drug discovery.
+A decade and a half of large-scale structure determination of proteins has had a major impact on technological advances that have clearly benefited traditional structural biology projects.
+However, the expectation that one may have had regarding potential outcomes of the PSI, namely that function could be gleaned from structure alone, has not been fulfilled in most cases (Chandonia and Brenner, 2006; Terwilliger et al., 2009; for all PSI publications see http://olenka.med.virginia.edu/psi/).
 A more likely scenario is that structural information deposited in publicly accessible databases and improved data sharing in combination with biochemical, mutational, and genetic studies (that are perhaps initiated by the structural data) will allow the classification of proteins of unknown function at an increased pace.

 The achievements made in terms of the structural characterization of soluble proteins, RNA, molecular machines, multisubunit complexes, and others cannot detract from the fact that there are areas where progress has been slower and significant challenges remain.
 An example that comes to mind is the membrane protein field.
-Several structures have been determined including photo systems, ion channels, and the first G-coupled protein receptors (GPCRs) in 2008.
+Many structures have been determined, including those for photo systems and ion channels as well as an increasing number of G-protein-coupled receptors (GPCRs, e.g., Kang et al., 2015), starting with the crystal structure of β -adrenergic receptor in 2007 (Rasmussen et al., 2007).
 However, expression of stable constructs of membrane proteins in amounts suitable for structural characterization, solubilization, and crystallization still constitute formidable obstacles on the way to a more routine generation of structural data.
-Capturing dynamic systems involving formation of relatively labile protein-protein complexes represents another frontier of structural biology (Radaev and Sun, 2002; Dafforn, 2007).
-One such system studied in the laboratory of the author is the minimal circadian clock from the cyanobacterium S. elongatus that can be reconstituted in vitro from three proteins in the presence of ATP.
-The KaiA, KaiB, and KaiC proteins interact to form complexes of different compositions throughout the 24-hour cycle, whereby the concentrations of the free proteins and the respective complexes oscillate (Johnson et al., 2008).
-Clearly, only by using hybrid structural approaches such as those outlined above can one expect to make headway with regard to a structural dissection of the clock and a better understanding of its mechanism.
+Capturing dynamic systems involving formation of relatively labile protein-protein complexes represents another frontier of structural biology (Radaev and Sun, 2002; Dafforn, 2007; Schneidman-Duhovny et al., 2012).
+One such system studied in the laboratory of the author is the minimal circadian clock from the cyanobacterium Synechococcus elongatus that can be reconstituted in vitro from three proteins in the presence of ATP.
+The KaiA, KaiB, and KaiC proteins interact to form complexes of different compositions throughout the 24hour cycle, whereby the concentrations of the free proteins and the respective complexes oscillate (Johnson et al., 2008; Egli and Johnson, 2015; Pattanayek and Egli, 2015).
+Clearly, only by using hybrid structural approaches such as those outlined above can one expect to make headway with regard to a structural dissection of dynamic protein-protein complexes and a better understanding of mechanistic aspects.